MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-windowsdefendersecuritycenter.md

 <!--/Scope-->
 <!--Description-->
 The email address that is displayed to users.
 The default mail application is used to initiate email actions.
 If you disable or don't configure this setting, or don't have EnableCustomizedToasts or EnableInAppCustomization enabled, then devices won't display contact options.

-Value type is string.
-Supported operations are Add, Get, Replace and Delete.
+- Supported value type is string.
+- Supported operations are Add, Get, Replace and Delete.

 <!--/Description-->
 <!--ADMXMapped-->